 Monogamy in the Animal Kingdom

 Although not many animals are monogamous, there are benefits for those animals that are monogamous.
 These benefits include:

 - A consistent mate with whom to have offspring.

 - Investing time into raising offspring with a mate creates a stronger connection between males and females.

 - Monogamy is the only feasible plan to have offspring for animals that live in or spend much of their time in extreme or isolated territories.

 - Having multiple parents to raise offspring also ensures better survival rates in areas where food is scarce.

 Conclusion / Summary

 Of the twelve species of true foxes, nine are monogamous and mate for life.
-For the most part, the Kit Fox is monogamous, but scientists have seen some males mating with multiple females at times.
-Researchers believe that the Pale fox and the Swift fox are monogamous; however, they are more elusive species, and not a lot of data is available on their mating habits.
+For the most part, the Kit Fox is monogamous, but scientists have seen some males mating with multiple females.
+Researchers believe that the Pale fox and the Swift fox are monogamous; however, they are more elusive species, and not much data is available on their mating habits.